 Unlike other architectural works of Le Corbusier, I must admit that the exterior images or representations of the architecture of the convent of La Tourette have never particularly attracted me.

 This is probably due in part to its rather austere exterior and its prison-like feel, which is a bit rough on my photographic eye…

 Once I got over my negative preconceived ideas, the curiosity of the architectural photographer who loves heritage and Brutalist architecture was strong enough for me to take a tour of the convent of La Tourette on a grey autumn day, on the occasion of the French architecture days!

-I took the party to illustrate and start this article by what interposes me the most, namely the openings of the corridors hidden on the outside by inclined concrete structures.
+I have therefore decided to illustrate and begin this article with what I find most interesting in this building, namely the openings of the corridors which are hidden from the outside by inclined concrete structures.

-If we can easily understand the reason for these occultations, to prevent any distraction for the Dominican friars and to keep them as much as possible in their periods of recollection, which other architect than Le Corbusier would be capable of pushing a concept as far as this by taking the risk of disfiguring his façades?
+One can easily understand the reason for these occultations since it is a question of preventing any distraction to the Dominican friars in order to keep them as much as possible in their periods of recollection…

 The exterior of the convent of La Tourette

 As an architectural heritage photographer, I generally like to be interested in the way works of art fit into a real estate or industrial environment.

 Here we are in the middle of nature and I can thus apprehend the convent of La Tourette in the middle of its forest environment by observing it with distance and under multiple angles.